r1chardj0n3s/angboard/README.md

 The proxy maps using service endpoint names, allowing exposure of all of the compute APIs, for example.
 The URL structure exposed by the proxy is:

-    /service_name/endpoint_number/api_path
+    /service_name/region/api_path

-The publicURL for the service_name / endpoint_number is looked up in the service catalog, and the call is made using:
+The publicURL for the service_name / region is looked up in the service catalog, and the call is made using:

     publicURL/api_path

-The proxy also stores the service_catalog by access token so that information is not lost if the Javascript front end is reloaded.
+If there's more than one endpoint per region then we just choose the first at the moment; using multiple is outside the scope of this prototype.

 The angboard application has the following structure: